Upcoming events

 Class Size and Scalability

-This game is recommended for classes with 12-30+ students.
-There are 36 named roles.
+This game is recommended for classes with 12-33+ students.

-For this game, 2-4 setup sessions, 3-7 game sessions, and 1 debrief session is recommended.
+For this game, 2-4 setup sessions, and 3-7 game sessions are recommended.

 Assignments

 You can adjust the assignments based on the desired learning outcomes of your class.
 This game can include traditional papers, research, thesis-driven writing, and creative writing.
 Most, but not all, roles are required to speak formally.
-A broadcast journalist is an optional role for students who may prefer this method of communication.
+There is A broadcast journalist optional role for students who may prefer this method of communication.

 GAME MATERIALS